 R2RML MAPPING

-In the R2RML mapping shown in Listing 1, the logical table is left empty.
+In the R2RML mapping shown in Listing 1, which defines the source table as “people”.
 The mapping also defines the subjects of the triples to be instances of the class dbo:Agent.
 The predicate dbo:age is related to values from the column “age” and have the datatype xsd:date.
-A second predicate, ex:name, is related to values coming from the attribute column “name”.
+A second predicate, ex:name, has an IRI term type (rr:IRI) is related to values coming from the attribute column “name”.